Monday, August 10, 2015

 The Darwin experiments, used oat coleoptiles.
 The experiment modified the growing conditions of these coleoptiles so that the response could be observed:

-to test for a reaction to light stimulus.
+Some of the many experimental modifications to test for a reaction to light stimulus. |

 B - The coleoptile with tip cut off: No response to light.